KikoTs/MegaEmailChecker/README.md

 ## 📬 Contact

-If you have any questions or comments, please feel free to contact me at [email protected].
+If you have any questions or comments, please feel free to contact me at kiriltsanov12@gmail.com.